Development

 5. Launch vscode development host with development version of the extension

 Running this configuration will result in the new vscode window being opened.
-This new window is titled "[Extension Development Host]" and is the only window that has the development version of the extension loaded – you should use it to open you React Native project, or try some of the test apps from test-app folder.
+This new window is titled "[Extension Development Host]" and is the only window that has the development version of the extension loaded – you should use it to open your React Native project, or try some of the test apps from radon-ide-test-apps repo.

 6. Develop the extension!